Wood smoked barbecued chicken & vegetable green curry

 80g green beans, sliced in half lengthways

-10g krachai wild ginger, peeled and julienned (if you can’t find this, use the larger, more common ginger)
+10g krachai wild ginger, peeled and julienned (substitute with common ginger if unavailable)

 10g Thai sweet basil

-a piece of wood for smoking on the BBQ (my favourite is hickory)
+A piece of wood for smoking on the BBQ (hickory is my favourite)

-Light the barbecue and wait for the coals to glow red.
-Place the piece of wood onto the coals and allow to set alight and begin to smoke.
-At this point, add the chicken thighs skin-side up and cook for 3–4 minutes on one side, lowering the BBQ lid so that the meat is engulfed by the smoke.
-Turn the chicken pieces over and repeat the process until the skin is crispy and golden brown and the chicken is piping hot.
+BBQ Time: Fire up the barbecue until the coals glow red.
+Place the wood on the coals to ignite and smoke.
+Add the chicken thighs, skin-side up, and cook for 3–4 minutes on each side, lowering the lid to trap the smoky goodness.
+Cook until the skin is crispy and golden.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.